manjushacherumadom/YOLOv8_Object_Analysis/README.md

 # YOLOv8 Object Analysis

 ## Overview
 YOLOv8_Object_Analysis is a project designed for **object detection and speed estimation** using YOLOv8, Flask, and Docker.
-The web interface allows users to upload images and detect objects with YOLOv8.
+The web interface allows users to upload images and detect objects with YOLOv8.Project scope is to focus on objects such as pedestrians, vehicles, or bicycles in outdoor or indoor environments and detect them , estimate their speed and assign unique id’s to each detected object.

 ## Directory Structure
 ```